How can businesses set up and accept recurring payments from customers?

 - Online shops

-The offering, however, is not easy to understand.
-We can loosely define two types of companies in the recurring payments sector:
+The offering is not easy to understand, though.
+We can loosely define two types of companies in the billing sector:

-- Payment gateways that focus on payment processing.
-These are integrated in different types of software, e.g. invoicing apps and ecommerce sites.
+- Payment gateways processing payments, embedded in different software like invoicing apps and ecommerce sites.

 - Subscription or invoice management systems used by merchants and connected with a payment gateway.